joef551/camel-cql/readme.md

 </bean>
 ```

 Note that three of the statements have fields delimited by backticks (e.g., \`list:text:email\`).
 These are *parameterized fields* that comprise 2 or 3 subfields, which are delimited by a ":" character.
-A CQL statement's parameterized fields are used for binding input parameters, which arrive with the request message, to the corresponding CQL prepared statement.
-So any CQL statement with a parameterized field is essentially a CQL prepared statement.
+So any CQL statement with one or more parameterized fields is treated as a CQL prepared statement.
+A CQL prepared statement's parameterized fields are used for binding input parameters, which arrive via the CQL endpoint's incoming request message, to the prepared statement.

 The first subfield (from right-to-left) of a parameterized field is required, and it specifies the name of the input parameter that corresponds to the field.
-In other words, it must match the key of a key:value pair that is passed in via the request message.
-In the previous example, 'email' is the name of the input parameter.
+In other words, it must match the key name of a `key:value` pair that is passed in via an incoming request message.
+In the "select2" example statement above, "username" is the key name of the input parameter.
 The next subfield is the type of input parameter, and it must match one of the Cassandra [data types](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/DataType.Name.html).
 The last subfield, which is optional, is used to specify a collection (list, map, or set).
 Here are a couple of examples:

-1. **\`list:text:email\`** is a parameterized field that is matched up to an input parameter whose key is 'email' and whose value is a list of ascii text strings.
+1. **\`list:text:email\`** is a parameterized field that is matched up to an input parameter whose key name is 'email' and whose value is a list of ascii text strings.
-2. **\`text:username\`** is a parameterized field that is matched up to an input parameter whose key is 'username' and whose value is an ascii text string.
+2. **\`text:username\`** is a parameterized field that is matched up to an input parameter whose key name is 'username' and whose value is an ascii text string.

 Note from [1] about using collections. <i>"Use collections, such as Set, List or Map, when you want to store or denormalize a small amount of data.
 Values of items in collections are limited to 64K.
 Other limitations also apply.
 Collections work well for storing data such as the phone numbers of a user and labels applied to an email.
 If the data you need to store has unbounded growth potential, such as all the messages sent by a user or events registered by a sensor, do not use collections.
 Instead, use a table having a compound primary key and store data in the clustering columns".</i>

-All CQL statements for a particular method must be distinct with respect to the parameterized fields.
+All CQL statements for a particular statement type (query method) must be distinct with respect to the parameterized fields.
 If you have two statements with the same query method and those two methods have the same number of parameterized fields with matching key names, then an exception will be thrown during the Client bean's initialization.
 For example, these two CQL statements, when assigned to a Client bean, will result in an exception.

 ````
 select username from username_video_index where username =`text:username` select first, last from user where username =`text:username`
 ````
-Even though the two statements access different tables, they share the same number of identical parameterized fields; therefore, one is not distinct from the other wrt the parameterized fields.
+Even though the two statements access different tables, they share the same number of identical parameterized fields; therefore, one is not distinct from the other with respect to the parameterized fields.
 The following two statements will not result in an exception.

 ````
 select username from username_video_index where username =`text:username`